-Today’s filmmaking question comes from a frustrated screenwriter who needs to find people interested in investing in movies.
-Since this is a challenge faced by most filmmakers and screenwriters, I thought it would be good to provide some tips.
+Want to find people who are actively investing in movies?
+Today’s filmmaking question comes from a frustrated screenwriter who needs to find investors.
+Since this challenge is faced by most filmmakers and screenwriters, I provided some actionable tactics.

 Question: I have lots of bound ready scripts.
 I have a great desire and experience to make good meaningful movies, but I am unable to find people to fund my ideas.
 I have big and as small as $50,000. projects.
 But I haven’t met a single person who is willing to invest even such small amounts.
 Can you help me solve this problem?

 Investing in movies is an incredibly risky venture.
 Anybody who knows business also knows that bringing an unproven concept to market in any industry is an expensive way to make a profit.
 Since your movie has never been produced, and your track record as a writer and producer is limited – it makes sense that you are finding the process challenging.